-Certified companies generally agreed that the CO2PL facilitated the introduction of a plan-do-check-act (PDCA) cycle for energy management in their business operation, resulting in a more formal, structured and planned approach for energy savings and CO2 emission reduction (see Fig. 2).
-Prior to the introduction of the CO2PL, a PDCA cycle for energy and CO2 management was almost non-existent in many companies, except for the very energy-intensive, large or ISO-14001-certified firms.
-Even these firms that already implemented some kind of PDCA cycle for energy management prior to the CO_2PL agreed that CO_2PL improved their steering cycle, e.g. by more specific attention to CO_2 , more regular audits and communication requirements.
-Non-certified companies just recently integrated energy efficiency and CO_2 emission reduction as one of the topics in PDCA cycles for ISO-14001 or CSR Performance Ladder,3 if available.
+Certified companies generally agreed that the CO2PL facilitated the introduction of a PDCA cycle for energy management in their business operation, resulting in a more formal, structured and planned approach for energy savings and CO2 emission reduction (see Figure 3).
+Prior to the introduction of the CO2PL, a PDCA cycle for energy and CO2 management was almost non-existent in many companies, except for the very energy-intensive, large or ISO-14001 certified firms.
+Even, these firms that already implemented some kind of PDCA cycle for energy management prior to the CO2PL, agreed that CO2PL improved their steering cycle, e.g. by more specific attention to CO2, more regular audits and communication requirements.
+Non-certified companies just recently integrated energy efficiency and CO2 emission reduction as one of the topics in PDCA cycles for ISO-14001 or CSR Performance Ladder3, if available.

-Quotes from certified companies that underline the importance the PDCA cycle for energy and CO_2 management include: 'In the beginning, many measures were introduced, but there was no steering cycle, nobody was responsible, and therefore many measures failed.' {H}, 'The PDCA steering cycle works ... you will have to face the facts regularly, it should not be something that you do only once, otherwise the continuous improvement cycle does not work properly.' {K}, 'Iterating the PDCA cycle, making it a recurring topic on the agenda and then it will be properly embedded in the business operation.
+Quotes from certified companies that support the importance of developing a PDCA cycle for energy and CO2 management include: 'In the beginning, many measures were introduced, but there was no steering cycle, nobody was responsible, and therefore many measures failed.' {H}, 'The PDCA steering cycle works ... you will have to face the facts regularly, it should not be something that you do only once, otherwise the continuous improvement cycle does not work properly." {K}, 'Iterating the PDCA cycle, making it a recurring topic on the agenda and then it will be properly embedded in the business operation.
 In some cases this means that the paperwork shows that nothing has been done for a long time, which is important signal for the companies' management.' {S}.
-Thus, at least at administrative level, the CO2PL has ensured that CO2 is more routinely considered in the corporate processes.
-Key elements in the PDCA cycle, like the annual external audits, the internal audits and bi-annual reporting requirements and management reviews, were generally considered as useful triggers for putting regular attention to the companies' energy and CO2 management.
+Thus, at least at administrative level the CO2PL has ensured that CO2 is more routinely considered in the corporate processes.
+Key elements in the PDCA cycle, like the annual external audits, the internal audits and bi-annual reporting requirements and management reviews were generally considered as useful triggers for putting regular attention to the companies' energy and CO2 management.
 Despite these positive impacts, several signals showed that the PDCA cycle did not always work properly.
 Several companies said that the lack of 'acting' impeded the continuous improvement cycle: 'The steering cycle exits: Plan, Do, Check and then ...
-Act, but there the steering cycle is failing due to the limited priority given to energy and CO_2 emission reduction within the company.' {U}, 'The problem is that after three quarters of the steering cycle you sometimes fail to 'Act', to give the finishing touch, to evaluate and to decide whether energy saving or CO2 emission measures will become a standard part of the business operation.' {F}.
-The lack of financial resources/cost-effective CO2 emission reduction opportunities was also considered as a barrier for the continuous improvement of energy management among a few firms: 'We are losing interest in the CO2PL since the low-hanging fruits have been picked.' {S}, 'The PDCA cycle is still in place; however it is being cut off somewhere, since there are no financial resources to invest.' $\{T\}$.
+Act, but there steering cycle is failing due to the limited priority given to energy and CO_2 emission reduction within the company." {U}, 'The problem is that after three quarters of the steering cycle you sometimes fail to 'Act', to give the finishing touch, to evaluate and to decide whether energy saving or CO2 emission measures will become a standard part of the business operation.' {F}, 'We plan, we implement and we check more and more, but acting ... that is something that can certainly be improved.
+That does not only relate to energy/ CO_2 , but also to quality and safety.' {M}.
+The lack of financial resources / cost-effective CO2 emission reduction opportunities was also considered as a barrier for the continuous improvement of energy management among a few firms: 'We are losing interest in the CO2PL since the low-hanging fruits have been picked.' {S}, 'The PDCA cycle is still in place; however it is being cut off somewhere, since there are no financial resources to invest.' {T}, 'The continuous improvement cycle for energy management has been effective in the past years, but there are certain limits to the continuous improvement since the general measures for CO2 emission reduction have been implemented.' {C}.